astroval0/astroval0/README.md

 Skilled in wireless hacking and penetration testing.

-In depth knowledge of cheat systems, reverse engineering methods, and security mechanisms.
+In depth knowledge of cheat systems, reverse engineering methods and security mechanisms.

 Have a strong dislike of AI LLMs and their uses.